ATTACHMENT

 – DANA LERNER, 2020

-This perspective is an acknowledgment that the attachment will always exist and stay with you your entire life.
+This perspective is also an acknowledgment that the attachment may always exist and stay with you your entire life.

 IMPORTANT CONSIDERATIONS